I already know this post isn’t going to win me any new friends. No one really likes a music critic.

 A few days ago I was in one of my favorite thrift stores.
 I was shopping around to see what I could find that would keep me warm in the Antarctica that my normally tropical city had suddenly become.

-As I browsed through gently used turtlenecks, wool sweaters and endless reams of flannel, I was at the same time listening to a steady selection of the sort of hopeless, heart-wrenching lovesick ballads I honestly haven’t heard since my own songwriting days.
+As I browsed through gently used turtlenecks, wool sweaters and endless reams of flannel, I was at the same time listening to a steady selection of the sort of hopeless, heart-wrenching lovesick ballads that I honestly haven’t heard since my own songwriting days.

 Then all of a sudden, right there in the middle of the store, my heart started to hurt.